kubaurban/EventGuideApp/README.md

 - see and download any earlier provided by organizers documents, texts or other attachments related to the event (e.g. event regulations, list of special guests with their photos and concise description, event description or aim, ...)

+## Screens

+App consists of following screens:

+- Home screen - allows user to sign in and if user is signed in it displays basic info about event

+- First/Second/Third day - each screen presents event agenda for corresponding day

+- Announcements - allows users to place announcements and see them on a chat-looking table

+App also has left nav bar to navigate between these screens.

 ## User stories

-### User

 As a user, I can...

+- sign in.

 - see event agenda for each event day.

-- see agenda items with properties mentioned in *Project description*.
+- see agenda items with properties mentioned in Project description.

-- be notified of an approaching\*\*\*\* activity.
+- be notified of an approaching activity.

+- post on announcement board.

-- see organizers' real time announcements on intended board.
+- see real time announcements on intended board.

-- see any additionally provided by organizers text.

-- download any provided by organizers attached files.

-- \*\* specify particular agenda items to be notified of.
+## Integrations

+App uses Firebase for user authentication and Firestore for announcements storage.
+Thus, app has offline support and synchronization between devices.
+Moreover, app uses Firebase Cloud Messaging for push notifications.

+## Database schema

+Database schema is very simple.
+It stores announcements in messages collection of type:\
+{\
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;author: string;\
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;content: string;\
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;timestamp: Date;\
+}

+## Future development

+- enable user to:

-- \*\*\* be notified of a new announcement on the announcement board.
+  - be notified of a new announcement on the announcement board.

-- \*\*\*\* set how much time before activity start should I be notified of it.
+  - set how much time before activity start should I be notified of it.

-As a user, I cannot...

-- put any message on announcement board.

-### Organizer

-As an organizer, I can...

-- put new announcement on intended board.

-- do everything user can do.
+  - subscribe for notifications to a specific event.

+- add authorization for organizers and allow them to:

-- \* change agenda items' start and end time during event duration.
+  - change agenda items' start and end time during event duration.

-## Possible enhancements (marked with stars)

-\* list of agenda items could be dynamic - organizers could be able to change during the event lifetime agenda items' start and end time

-\*\* user can specify which agenda items wants to follow (to be notified of)

-\*\*\* notification of new announcement might be also send

-\*\*\*\* user can set how much time before activity start notification of it should be send.
+  - exclusively add announcements on a board (?).

+- notifications logic improvement:

+  - automatic generation instead of manual scheduling.

+  - goto specific event on notification click.

+  - UI improvement.